 Terrain: The surrounding terrain plays a huge role in determining range.
 Perched up on an overlook, you'll likely achieve significantly longer transmit and receive ranges than those we list.
 Conversely, if you're in a deep, heavily wooded canyon, your range will plummet.

 Antenna Quality: Name-brand antennas are most commonly associated with build quality and durability, but are also linked (allbeit to a lesser degree) with range.
 If range is important to you, we recommend spending a bit more for a name-brand product, as you'll likely see an increase in performance over a generic, cheaper product.

 Radio Power/SSB: Most CB radios transmit at a standard 4 watts of power with one exception: single side band (SSB) models.
-SSB radios utilize the frequencies just above and below the standard 40 CB channels and can transmit on these frequencies using 12 watts of power.
+SSB radios have upper and lower sideband channels (just above and below the standard 40 CB channels) which transmit only the CB audio wave as opposed to both the audio and carrier waves.
+Broadcasting only on the audio wave enables SSB radios to transmit at 3x the power, 12 watts, and signifigantly increase your range.
 If you're using an SSB radio, you can effectively triple the ranges listed below.
 If maximum range is important, you'll definitely want an SSB radio.
 Please note that, in order to take advantage of SSB's increased range, the person you're communicating with must also be using an SSB radio.
 (All SSB CB radios).

 Approximate Range by Type and Length

 The figures in this section are provided with the understanding that antenna range is influenced by a number of factors (discussed above).
 It's impossible to guarantee the effective range of a CB antenna for a specific vehicle or application.
 All figures assume that the antenna has been properly installed and tuned for acceptable SWR, and that you're operating on flat ground.

 - 2' Length: 2 to 3 miles